Berkeley-CS61B/website-sp24/projects/proj1a/index.md

 >This section assumes you have watched and fully digested the lectures up till
 >the DLList lecture, Lecture 5.

-{: .task}
+{: .warning}
 >For this project, you must work alone!
 Please carefully read the
 >[Policy on Collaboration and Cheating](../../policies/index.md#collaboration-and-academic-misconduct)
 >to see what this means exactly.
 In particular, do not look for solutions online.

-{: .info}
+>
+>
->It should go without saying that you may not use any of the built-in
+>It should also go without saying that you may not use any of the built-in
 >`java.util` data structures in your implementation!
 The whole point is to build
 >your own versions!
 There are a few places where you may use specific data
 >structures outside of tests, and we will clearly say where.